 It would also be staggeringly expensive.

 But for many hoteliers, expense is very much an issue.
 There might not be the budget to hire a photographer to render professional-quality photos, no matter how indispensable they are to a hotel’s online image (and trust us, they are indispensable).
 Which is why it is so important—and thankfully, feasible—to find alternative, affordable means to those same high-quality images.
+So the question is, how do you choose images for your hotel that inspire guest to book without breaking the bank?

 Below you’ll find three creative and cost-effective ways to acquire better hotel images.